Somalia: Literature

-Somali scholars have for centuries produced many notable examples of Islamic literature ranging from poetry to Hadith.
+The Somali community has been a source of many significant poets, writers, and Islamic figures over the years, a considerable proportion of whom have played a pivotal role in influencing and moulding the trajectory of Muslim scholarship and traditions, not just in the Horn of Africa but also reaching far into the Arabian Peninsula and other regions around the world.
+Somalia has also been called by, among others, the Canadian novelist and scholar Margaret Laurence, a "Nation of Poets" and a "Nation of Bards".
+Famed British explorer and writer Richard Burton eloquently wrote about Somalia:"The country teems, with 'poets, poetasters, poetitoes, poetaccios': every man has his recognized position in literature as accurately defined as though he had been reviewed in a century of magazines – the fine ear of this people causing them to take the greatest pleasure in harmonious sounds and poetical expressions, whereas a false quantity or a prosaic phrase excite their violent indignation."

+Contemporary

 With the adoption of the Latin alphabet in 1972 as the nation's standard orthography, numerous contemporary Somali authors have also released novels, some of which have received worldwide acclaim.
-Of these modern writers, Nuruddin Farah is the most celebrated.
-Books such as From a Crooked Rib and Links are considered important literary achievements, works that have earned Farah, among other accolades, the 1998 Neustadt International Prize for Literature.
+Among these modern authors, Nuruddin Farah is the most renowned, receiving, among other honours, the 1998 Neustadt international prize for Literature.
 Faarax M.J.
-Cawl is another prominent Somali writer who is best known for his Dervish era novel, Ignorance is the enemy of love.
+Cawl is another notable Somali author who is famous for his novel set in the Dervish era, Ignorance is the enemy of love.
+Somali poetry also thrived during this era with Hadraawi gaining national renown for his prose and poetry.

 Sports

 Football is the most popular sport in Somalia.
 Important domestic competitions are the Somalia League and Somalia Cup, with the Somalia national football team playing internationally.

 Basketball is also played in the country.
-The FIBA Africa Championship 1981 was hosted in Mogadishu from 15 to 23 December December 1981, during which the national basketball team received the bronze medal.
-The squad also takes part in the basketball event at the Pan Arab Games.
+The FIBA Africa Championship 1981 was hosted in Mogadishu from 15 to 23 December 1981, during which the national basketball team received the bronze medal.

 In 2013, a Somalia national bandy team was formed in Borlänge.
-It later participated in the Bandy World Championship 2014 in Irkutsk and Shelekhov in Russia.
+It participated in the Bandy World Championship 2014.

 In the martial arts, Faisal Jeylani Aweys and Mohamed Deq Abdulle of the national taekwondo team took home a silver medal and fourth place, respectively, at the 2013 Open World Taekwondo Challenge Cup in Tongeren.
-The Somali Olympic Committee has devised a special support program to ensure continued success in future tournaments.
 Additionally, Mohamed Jama has won both world and European titles in K-1 and Thai Boxing.